 Many people use their VR headset as a social device and nothing more.
 Luckily, you can do this free of charge.
-Four of the best VR apps out there cost nothing and Oculus is even working on its own response that’s currently in Beta as well with Horizon.
+Four of the best VR apps out there cost nothing and Meta is even working on its own response with Horizon.

 VRChat is like walking into a 3D-realization of Reddit.
 Depending on which world you join, and who is online at that time, you could have a deep, life-affirming conversation with a young child or maybe experience a swarm of hilarity marching around dressed as a small cat.
 World hopping is a great way to kill time and can lead to some of the most awe-inspiring experiences you’ll ever have in a headset.

-AltSpace is similar, but is jam-packed with events and educational seminars that help you feel like you’re being productive with your time.
+AltSpace is similar, but tents to see events and educational seminars that help you feel like you’re being productive with your time.
 Bigscreen lets you stream your desktop to your headset and hang out with others watching anime or even going to a virtual movie theater to catch some flicks with friends.

-Rec Room is like Roblox in VR full of addictive games made by developers and players alike.
+Rec Room is like Roblox in VR and full of addictive games made by developers and players alike.
 It’s got a simple art style and is even crossplay with non-VR versions across PC, PS4, Xbox and mobile and is available on every major VR device.
 Some of the best games include Paintball and the Quest levels with swords and bows for fighting enemies.
-The Battle Royale mode just launched on Quest 2 and that’s a super fun game mode.
-Facebook Horizon is shaping up to be very similar, but we’d recommend starting with Rec Room since its tools are so well-developed and it is available on so many devices.
+The Battle Royale mode launched on Quest 2 and that’s a super fun game mode.
+Horizon is shaping up to be very similar, but we’d recommend starting with Rec Room since its tools are so well-developed and it is available on so many devices.

 Play Moon Rider In The Browser